Life Extension Magazine®

 - 76.5% reported clinically meaningful improvement in functional activity versus 30% receiving placebo, and

-- Subjects had a 40% improvement in bending flexibility versus 17% improvement in placebo subjects.
+- Subjects had a 40% improvement in bending flexibility versus 17% in placebo group.

 What You Need to Know